 Biodiscovery in Queensland

 Biodiscovery involves the collection and use of native biological material (e.g. plants, animals and other organisms) for commercial applications (e.g. pharmaceuticals and insecticides).

 Biodiversity in Queensland

 Queensland is Australia's most naturally diverse state.
 It has 13 terrestrial and 14 marine bioregions supporting more than 1000 ecosystem types, including rainforests, savannas, rangelands, the dry tropics, wetlands and the coast.

 Queensland has 70% of Australia's mammals, 80% of its native birds and more than 50% of its native reptiles, frogs and plant species.
-The state is also home to 5 world heritage listed areas, including the wet tropics, the Great Barrier Reef and Fraser Island - the largest sand island on earth.
+The state is also home to 5 world heritage listed areas including the Wet Tropics, the Great Barrier Reef and K'gari (Fraser Island) World Heritage Area – the largest sand island on earth.

 Biodiscovery laws in Queensland

-Queensland was the first jurisdiction in Australia to introduce best-practice biodiscovery legislation for those undertaking biodiscovery activities.
-This streamlined permitting approach increases certainty and efficiency, and allows biodiscovery entities to demonstrate compliance with the legal requirements in Queensland.
+Queensland was the first jurisdiction in Australia to introduce best practice biodiscovery legislation for those undertaking biodiscovery activities.
+This permitting approach increases certainty and efficiency and promotes conservation and sustainable use of Queensland's native biological resources.
+This regulatory framework allows biodiscovery entities to demonstrate compliance with the legal requirements in Queensland and helps demonstrate alignment with international laws.
+Biodiscovery entities include universities, research institutions and commercial research organisations.

 Biodiscovery Act 2004

-Biodiscovery activities are regulated and defined under the Queensland Government's Biodiscovery Act 2004, and are managed in a manner consistent with Australia's international obligations under the Convention on Biological Diversity.
+Biodiscovery activities are regulated and defined under the Queensland Biodiscovery Act 2004, and are managed in a manner consistent with Australia's international obligations under the Convention on Biological Diversity.